oliverde8/php-etl/docs/DescribeChain.md

 We would like to output a new CSV file with only 2 columns
 - Name, that contains the concatenation of FirstName & LastName
-- SubscriptionStatus which for now is the same value as the previous IsSubscribed column remapped.
+- SubscriptionStatus which is the same value as the previous IsSubscribed column remapped.

 So our first operation needs to read a csv file.
-You can find an example file [here](examples/customers.csv)
+You can find an example csv file [here](examples/customers.csv)

 ```yaml
 read-file: